Proportional Representation in Rank Aggregation: Preliminaries

-We will now introduce our first fairness condition called unanimous proportional justified representation (uPJR), which requires that the utility of every ranking should be proportional to its weight.
-Both \citet{LPW24a} and \citet[][Section 8]{ALP+25a} have investigated this condition but only present SWFs that approximate uPJR.
+We will now introduce our first fairness condition called unanimous proportional justified representation (uPJR), which requires that the utility of every ranking should be at least proportional to its weight.
+Both \citet{LPW24a} and \citet[][Section 8]{ALP+25b} have investigated this condition, but these authors only present SWFs that satisfy approximate versions of uPJR.

 \begin{definition}[Unanimous Proportional Justified Representation] A ranking $\rhd$ satisfies \emph{unanimous proportional justified representation (uPJR)} for a profile $R$ if $u({\succ},\rhd)\geq \lfloor R({\succ})\cdot {m\choose 2}\rfloor$ for all ${\succ}\in\mathcal{R}$. \end{definition}